rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ### Peer-to-Peer transfer

-The main feature to showcase is the ability to transfer the EuroTokens.
+The main feature of the wallety is its ability to transfer EuroTokens.
 Before a user can send money to another user, they first need to know their public key.
-While sending money directly to a user is possible as part of the app, the share and transfer of public keys is not very practical.
+While sending blocks directly to a user is possible as part of the IPv8 implementation, the sharing of public keys is left to us.
 For this reason we implemented 2 ways of handling this.
-The first way is by generating a money request with QR code.
+The first way is by generating a payment request with QR code.
 This works best when the users are in the same room, or can share the QR code through some other means.